 The world hates Christian because the deeds of the world are judged or reproved by their righteous lives and their open testimony (John 7:7; 1 John 3:13).
 People hate the exposure of their wicked acts.
 Cain killed Abel “because his own works were evil, and his brother’s righteous” (1 John 3:12).
 The apostle John declares, “For everyone practicing evil hates the light and does not come to the light, lest his deeds should be exposed” (John 3:20).

 Citizens of the heavenly kingdom may expect to have tribulation in this world (John 16:33), for their characters, ideals, aspirations, and conduct all bear silent witness against the evil of this present world (1 John 3:12).
 The enemies of the heavenly kingdom persecuted Christ, the King, and they may be expected to persecute His loyal followers (John 15:20).

+In the beatitudes, the Lord Himself assures His faithful ones that they will be blessed for their faithfulness, testimony and devotion to Him.
 Jesus said In the sermon on the Mount, “Blessed are those who are persecuted for righteousness’ sake, for theirs is the kingdom of heaven..
 Blessed are you when they revile and persecute you, and say all kinds of evil against you falsely for My sake.
 Rejoice and be exceedingly glad, for great is your reward in heaven, for so they persecuted the prophets who were before you” (Matthew 5:10-12).

 In His service,